-We describe hyperpigmentation as age spots, brown spots and liver spots, but the condition covers a wide range of skin disorders.
+We describe hyperpigmentation like age spots, brown spots and liver spots, but the condition covers a wide range of skin disorders.
 With the dry-cool season now upon us, now is the time to address any discolouration of the skin.

 How many times have we heard or read about hyperpigmentation yet we know so little about this persistent skin condition?
 Let us explain.